microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Release Note
 2023-05-11
 1. Added a new command "CleanUpContainer" to manually delete Logic App run history's blob containers.
+2. Added a new command "GenerateRunHistoryUrl" to retrieve failure runs of a workflow and generate run history url which can directly open the workflow run history page.
-2. Optimize the code for generating Logic App and workflow table prefix.
+3. Optimize the code for generating Logic App and workflow table prefix.

 2023-05-04
 1. Added authentication validation in "CheckConnectivity" command.